GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.
+Adding manpower to a late software project makes it later.

-~ Bjarne Stroustrup
+~ Fred Brooks
 <pre>

 </pre>